Creating Accessible Courses in VLEs

 Creating Accessible Courses in Virtual Learning Environments (VLEs)

 For some disabled users, purely online distance education may be a positive choice, for example it allows students to study at the time of day most suitable to them or reduces the additional stress of getting to and from a campus.
-Over the last few years the University has greatly expanded and developed its range of online distance learning courses.
+Over the last few years the University has greatly expanded and developed its range of online distance learning courses and due to COVID some courses have become a hybrid mix of online and on campus.
+Just as physical premises must be accessible so digital enviroments must be accessible.
+Just because something is online does not mean it is accessible.
 All those involved with online distance learning courses have an ethical and legal obligation to ensure their courses are accessible.
 This guidance will help you to meet those obligations.
 Accessible content is also likely to be more useable and therefore benefit all users.

-Traditional campus-based courses also usually have significant online components, both content and activities.
-For such blended courses it is equally important that the online elements are as accessible as possible.
+Even before Covid campus-based courses usually have significant online components, both content and activities.
+For blended courses it is equally important that the online elements are as accessible as possible.
 Making online courses accessible should not be costly, time-consuming or nerve wracking, and the best way to ensure accessibility is making sure your documents and content are accessible before you put them online.
-For advice on how to make PDFs, Word documents, PowerPoints and other documents more accessible please follow the links on the left hand side navigation bar on this webpage.
+For advice on how to make Word documents, PowerPoints and other documents more accessible please follow the links on the left hand side navigation bar on this webpage.
 Wherever possible we would encourage you to involve disabled people in the creation of your online course to provide feedback and advice.

 The way the course is structured, formatted and provides navigation links plays a huge role in the accessibility and usability.
 A well organised course benefits all users.
 Some points to bear in mind are: